Complete Guide to Purple Shamrock Care and Growth

 πŸͺ΄ Potting and Repotting Purple Shamrock (Step by Step)

-Plan to repot every 2 years, or when you can see the bulbs crowding the surface and pushing up against the pot edge.
-The best time is right before a new flush of growth, either in early spring or just as the plant emerges from dormancy.
+Repot every 2 years, or when bulbs crowd the surface and push at the rim.
+The best time is right before a new flush of growth, either in early spring or as the plant emerges from dormancy.

-1. Water the plant lightly the day before so the soil holds together.
+1. Water lightly the day before so the soil holds together.

-2. Slide the plant out of the pot.
-The root ball will be packed with small white-ish scaly bulbs (corms).
+2. Slide the plant out.
+The root ball will be packed with small scaly bulbs (corms).

 βœ‚οΈ Pruning Purple Shamrock (Quick and Easy)